 New Drinking Water Systems

-New municipal drinking water systems could result in existing land uses becoming a significant drinking water threats.
+New municipal drinking water systems could result in existing land uses becoming a significant drinking water threat(s).
 Therefore the establishment of new municipal drinking water systems, as defined under the Safe Drinking Water Act, 2002, as amended, will require an amendment to the Cataraqui Source Protection Plan and the Township Official Plan.

 Flood Plain Mapping